jovandeginste/jovandeginste.github.io/_posts/2016-05-04-turning-on-acl-s-in-our-consul-cluster.md

 The master token was self-generated, using Linux's `uuidgen` (I generated a new one for this post, by the way ;-))

 When all servers had this config file, I restarted the Consul server on each server separately and verified that it came back and joined the cluster.
-The ACL's only kicked in when the last server was restarted, and then I got no longer the "ACL's are disabled" message on `http://consul.service.consul:8500/ui/#/mydc/acls`, but a `Access Denied`.
+The ACL's only kicked in when the last server was restarted, and then I got no longer the "ACL's are disabled" message in [ACL](http://consul.service.consul:8500/ui/#/mydc/acls), but "Access Denied".

-Now I added the master ACL token in the field at `http://consul.service.consul:8500/ui/#/mydc/settings`, clicked back to ACL and behold!
+Now I added the master ACL token in the field in [settings](http://consul.service.consul:8500/ui/#/mydc/settings), clicked back to ACL and behold!

 ### Step 2. give "Anonymous" the necessary access